-Crocheting lends itself to certain design structures and the types of crocheted rugs you commonly see are a reflection of that.
+Crocheting lends itself to certain design structures.
+The types of crocheted rugs you commonly see are a reflection of that.
 Most rugs made from a crochet pattern are either made in a circle or long oval and spiral outwards or are constructed in rows and result in a rectangle.